Patricio Rey y sus Redonditos de Ricota

 Patricio Rey y sus Redonditos de Ricota, also known simply as Patricio Rey, Los Redondos or Los Redonditos de Ricota, was a rock band formed in La Plata, Argentina.
 The group was active from the mid 70s up to the early 2000s.
-They are known for shaping Argentinian rock and their enormous fan base.
+They are known for shaping Argentine rock and their enormous fan base.

 Name

 Patricio Rey is the name of a fictional character or group consciousness, and not a real person or member of the group, Los redonditos de ricota (lit. "the small ricotta 'roundies'") is the colloquial name of a variety of home-made buñuelos filled with ricotta cheese, round in shape (hence the name).

 History

 The beginning: 1976–1984

 The band was formed in 1976 by lead singer Carlos "El Indio" Solari and guitarist Skay Beilinson, and to play at various bars and clubs in La Plata, Solari and Beilinson’s hometown.
 Skay had played for other bands, such as La Cofradía de la Flor Solar, where he met with the artist and illustrator Ricardo "Rocambole" Cohen, who became the band’s only graphic designer.
 By the late 1970s, the band did their first tour through Argentina, mainly in the country's northwest.

 In 1982, Solari and the Beilinson brothers moved to Buenos Aires, recorded a demo and signed with a major label.
 The rest of the musicians were the young bassist Semilla Bucciarelli, Rodolfo Gorosito on rhythm guitar and the drummer Alejandro Pensa (cousin of the luthier Rudy Pensa).
 Also, Skay (together with Alejandro) had a stint as guitarist of the Edelmiro Molinari's band La Galletita.

 Their first deal was for RCA, and they immediately realized the need for a professional session to record a demo tape, which included "Super Lógico", "Mariposa Pontiac", "Pura Suerte" and other songs.
 After this, RCA refused to hire Patricio Rey, because they weren’t confident in the track-list.

 They started getting spins in a few Buenos Aires' radio stations, gaining positive responses from the radio presenter and journalist Lalo Mir and the general public.
 Patricio Rey gained popularity in the underground scene.
 An important aspect of this rise in popularity was the group's successful performances in places such as Teatro Bambalinas, Stud Free Pub, Go!
 Disco and La Esquina del Sol.

 In 1984, Alejandro Pensa and Rodolfo Gorosito left the band, and were replaced by Piojo Ávalos and Tito "Fargo" D'Aviero, respectively.
 That same year Patricio Rey y sus Redonditos de Ricota got a new record deal with the Wormo label.